rkafrawi/RDS_Vis_v1_1/DNAnexus_deploy/Readme.md

 ├── resources  <br>
 └── test

-Note that the 'App Name:' parameter is used for the name of the top folder in the directory as well as the name of the shell script in the src subfolder of the directory.
+Note that whatever you input as the 'App Name:' parameter in the series of `dx-app-wizard` prompts becomes the name of the top folder in the directory as well as the name of the shell script in the src subfolder.

 ### 3. Convert to web app

 The [dxapp.json](./DNAnexus_deploy/dxapp.json) file contains the web app metadata.
-Within this file, find the following line:
+Within this file, find the following lines:

 ```
     "version": "0.0.1",
     "inputSpec": [],
 ```

-Modify it to the following to convert the app to a web app:
+Modify them to the following to convert the app to a web app:

 ```
     "version": "0.0.1",